 The hospice comparison tool presents the results of the "Family Evaluation of Hospice Care" survey.
-The survey is given to families whose loved ones received services from Florida hospice providers.
-It asks family members their views on the care provided to the patient and their experience with hospice.
+The survey is given to families whose loved ones received services from Florida hospice providers and asks family members their views on the care provided to the patient and their experience with the hospice.
 The five satisfaction measures include meeting the patient's personal needs; respect for the patient; information provided to the family; the response to evening and weekend needs; and overall patient care.
+The information is voluntarily provided to the Agency through the Florida Hospices and Palliative Care, the Florida hospice trade organization.